Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Coconut Coffee, H Coffee, Da Nang, Vietnam

-While we are fascinated by Cong Coffee, we preferred enjoying our morning coconut coffee at the inconspicuous H Coffee House (MAP) near My Khe Beach.
-The hip interior is inviting, but we enjoyed sitting at the outdoor tables and watching the city wake up.
+While we are fascinated by the complete Cong Coffee experience, we preferred enjoying our morning coconut coffee at the inconspicuous H Coffee House near My Khe Beach.
+The hip interior is inviting, but we enjoyed sitting at the outdoor tables and watching Da Nang wake up.

 Pro Tip: H Coffee House allows patrons to grab a Banh Mi from the cart next door and eat it while drinking coffee at the shop.
 It’s an easy, inexpensive and tasty breakfast option!

-There is a fun and vibrant nightlife in Da Nang, Vietnam – but it is quite different from the scene in Hanoi – or even Hoi An.
+There is fun and vibrant nightlife in Da Nang, Vietnam – but it is quite different from the scene in Hanoi – or even Hoi An.
 Fresh Beer – or Bia Hoi – is a lot less common and typically available in restaurants and bars (as opposed to the street corner pop up stands in Hanoi).
-On the other end of the spectrum, craft beer is also produced in Da Nang – as well as dedicated Da Nang craft beer bars.
+On the other end of the spectrum, craft beer has also arrived in Da Nang – brewed on site as well as at dedicated Da Nang craft beer bars.

-One of our favorite areas to hang out at night is the An Thuong District.
+One of our favorite areas to hang out at night in Da Nang is the An Thuong District.
 Dotted with top eateries and fun bars, the area mostly attracts foreigners and Da Nang expats.

-Known for their healthy breakfast and lunch menu (which includes vegetarian options, too!), Bikini Bottom (MAP) is an easy-going open-air establishment and a chill place to have a few beers in the evening.
-For happy hour, they offer 10k VND (about 50 cents USD) Fresh Beer – and they have local craft beer on tap, too!
+Known for their healthy breakfast and lunch menu (which includes vegetarian options, too!), Bikini Bottom is an easy-going open-air establishment and also a chill place to have a few drinks in the evening.

 Han River Bars